phernst/ctl/README.md

     clinfo
     ```
     in order to get a summary of your OpenCL devices.
+    You can make sure that the device you intend to use appears in the list.

 4. install OpenCL headers (might be already there)